Breast Reconstruction | Washington DC

 - Your age

 - Medical history

 - Location and quality of the surgical scar

 - Quality of the chest wall skin and muscle

 - The condition of any scars on the abdominal wall and back

-Reconstruction at time of mastectomy: Patients who are aware, prior to their surgery, of the possibility of breast reconstruction often elect to have the procedure started at the time of the mastectomy, with approval from the surgeon and oncologist.
+Patients who are aware, prior to their surgery, of the possibility of breast reconstruction often elect to have the procedure started at the time of the mastectomy, with approval from the surgeon and oncologist.
 About three-fourths of our patients elect to begin breast reconstruction when the mastectomy is performed.
-Since the general surgeon must perform a complete mastectomy and also leave sufficient remaining healthy tissue to be used in the reconstruction, the plastic surgeon and general surgeon must work closely together.
+Since the general surgeon must perform a complete mastectomy and also leave sufficient remaining healthy tissue to be used in the reconstruction, your plastic surgeon and general surgeon must work closely together.

 The most obvious advantage of immediate reconstruction is that it allows you to avoid an additional hospital admission.
 Psychologically, mastectomy patients who have immediate breast reconstruction also experience less post-mastectomy depression, because their positive body image is retained.
 They also have the opportunity to balance the diagnosis of breast cancer against information about the positive aspects of breast reconstruction.
 Mastectomy patients who begin immediate reconstruction, however, sometimes have unrealistically high expectations about the results because they cannot see what the post-mastectomy results would be without reconstruction.